tammet/jsfol/README.md

 from bottom to top:

-* `Primitives` are constants, function/predicate symbols and variables represented by JSON primitives.
+* `Primitives` are constants, function/predicate symbols and variables represented by JSON strings.
 * `Terms and atoms` are built of primitives and terms as nested JSON lists.
    A `literal` is either an atom or a negated atom.
-* `Formulas` are built of literals using logical contructors like "&", "exists", etc using nested JSON lists and JSON maps as used in JSON-LD.
+* `Formulas` are built of literals using logical constructors like "&", "exists", etc using nested JSON lists.
+JSON objects aka maps are used for adding meta-information to formulas.
 * `Formula lists` are JSON lists of fully formed, independent standalone formulas.